-A craniotomy is the procedure to excise or resect brain tumors.
-Specialized tools are used to remove the section of bone called as the bone flap.
-The bone flap is temporarily removed and then teh expert neurosurgeons removes the tumours.
+A craniotomy is a procedure to excise or resect brain tumors.
+Specialized tools are used to remove the section of bone called the bone flap.
+The bone flap is temporarily removed and then the expert neurosurgeons remove the tumours.
 Once the tumour is removed, the neurosurgeons then replace the removed part of the skull bone.

 1. Brain cancers or Brain Tumours